Click below for more information about a particular report.

 Restraint and Seclusion (AB 1466)

-members of the public easy access to information relevant to the control of student behavior in school environments.
+Governor Newsom signed into law Assembly Bill 1466 on October 8, 2023.
+This law seeks to increase transparency by allowing members of the public easy access to information relevant to the control of student behavior in school environments.
 Effective immediately, all local educational agencies (LEAs) will be required to post on their websites the same data related to restraint and seclusion that they are currently required to share with the California Department of Education (CDE).

 What Does AB 1466 Add to Existing Law?